linode/docs/docs/applications/configuration-management/how-to-build-your-infrastructure-using-terraform-and-linode/index.md

 Infrastructure as code (IaC) is software that gives developers the ability to build, manage, and provision computing environments with a high-level [configuration syntax](https://www.terraform.io/docs/configuration/syntax.html).
 Some benefits include the ability to enforce DevOps best practices, process automation, and the opportunity to use version control systems for greater visibility and collaboration within a team.

-[Terraform](https://www.terraform.io) stands out from other IaC solutions because it's an orchestration tool, which means it's designed specifically for bare-metal server and virtual machines.
-The commands in this guide should be run from a client machine running Ubuntu 16.04.
+[Terraform](https://www.terraform.io) stands out from other IaC solutions because it's an orchestration tool, meaning it's designed specifically for bare-metal server and virtual machines.

+Terraform offers many ways to set up and provision your Linode using:

+* Custom scripts, which can be included in a configuration file itself or called from a local or remote file.
+* Specialized software tools integrated with Terraform like Chef or Puppet.
+* Container-based solutions like Docker or Kubernetes.
+* Terraform plugin-based solutions.

+There are also plenty of [provisioners](https://www.terraform.io/docs/provisioners/index.html), [providers](https://github.com/terraform-providers), and even [modules](https://registry.terraform.io) available, one of which is the official [Linode-maintained provider](https://github.com/terraform-providers/terraform-provider-linode/).

 {{< caution >}}
 The configurations and commands used in this guide will result in multiple Linodes being added to your account.
 Be sure to monitor your account closely in the Linode Manager to avoid unwanted charges.